Bang Energy Girl Tianna Gregory Channels Pamela Anderson In Red Bathing Suit For ‘Baywatch’ Photo

 “Updated multiple times throughout the month, the TiannaG Official app is an exclusive look into Tianna’s life tons of exclusive content.
 Features include fitness workouts (including an 8 week program curated by Tianna), before/after progress photos, her favorite food recipes, behind-the-scenes photo galleries and videos, fun videos with friends where you can get a better look at Tianna’s daily life, music playlists curated by Tianna, and so much more,” the model’s personal website reveals of the online app.

-Meanwhile, fans can see more of Tianna Gregory’s sexy photos and life as a new mom by following the model on her Instagram account, which she updates on the regular.
+Meanwhile, fans can see more of Tianna Gregory’s sexy photos and life as a new mom by following the model on her Instagram account, which she updates regularly.